Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 In any case, low/no-code tools are characterized by a high degree of pre-configuration and re-usability.
 Rather than building all triggers, logic, actions, or integrations ourselves, we can simply select from and configure pre-built elements.

-As such, these platforms are often targeted at users who lack the time, resources, or technical skills for traditional, hard-coded solutions.
+As such, these tools are often targeted at users who lack the time, resources, or technical skills for traditional, hard-coded solutions.

-The extent to which we can - or must - add our own custom code varies from one platform to the next, often dictated by the type of user it's aimed at.
+The extent to which we can - or must - add our own custom code varies from one option to the next, often dictated by the type of user it's aimed at.

 So, there might be more scope for customization in a tool aimed at speeding up projects for developers, compared to one that’s intended for less technical users.